 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls Provides Help to Montana Families
+Asheville Academy Provides Help to Montana Families

 A school setting plays a significant role in shaping young girls’ social lives and future goals.
 Sometimes, however, things do not go according to plan.
 Bullying, academic troubles, low self-esteem – these factors are among the many that can turn the school experience from positive to negative.
 Many of these negative experiences that Montana girls face fly under the radar in traditional school environments.

 With small class sizes and dedicated, compassionate professionals, Asheville Academy ensures that every student gets the attention she needs.
 We reject the idea that our students are “troubled” and believe that with the right support and healthier coping mechanisms, students can be successful.
-By recognizing their own strengths and needs, girls leave Asheville Academy for Girls prepare for a happier and healthier future.
-Asheville Academy for Girls guides struggling 10 to 14-year-old girls from Montana on their path back to success.
+By recognizing their own strengths and needs, girls leave Asheville Academy prepare for a happier and healthier future.
+Asheville Academy guides struggling 10 to 14-year-old girls from Montana on their path back to success.
 For more information, please call 800.264.8709!

 - Body Image in Adolescent Girls: How to Build Confidence and Self-EsteemIn a world where a narrow ideal of female beauty and perfection is sensationalized in magazines, social media accounts, film, and through supermodel-esque influencers, it’s not surprising that 98% of girls feel there is immense pressure from external sources to look a certain way.
 Given that these impossible standards of...
 Read more »